gunjandatta/blog/_posts/2023/2023-01-11-trigger-flow-from-js.md

 <!--more-->

 **_Note - This code example has been tested in various cloud environments.
-The user MUST be licensed for Flow in order for the authentication to work.
-The correct Flow endpoint must be used for authentication, based on the cloud enviornment._**
+The user MUST be licensed which maybe an issue for external users.
+The correct Flow endpoint must be used for authentication, based on the cloud enviornment.
+An additional request to retrieve the flow authentication token maybe necessary for other cloud environments._**

-**_Update - This blog post has been updated to address possible errors due to the auth token._**
+**_Update - This blog post has been updated to address possible errors due to the auth token.
+The code example at the end of the post has been updated to address this issue._**

 ### Flow & SharePoint Development